Francis Dunnery: 1990–1995: Los Angeles and London

 Following the 1990 break-up of It Bites, Dunnery moved to Los Angeles, indulging what he later acknowledged to be a disastrously hedonistic lifestyle.
 During this period he recorded his first solo album, Welcome to the Wild Country, which was released on Virgin Records in 1991 and produced by David Hentschel.
 The record enjoyed little success and was released only in Japan.
 He regained the rights in 2001, re-issuing it on Aquarian Nation Records.

-He has since described Welcome to the Wild Country as "having been recorded at a time when I didn't know who I was".
+Dunnery has since described Welcome to the Wild Country as "having been recorded at a time when I didn't know who I was".
 Towards the end of his time in Los Angeles, Dunnery addressed his drugs and alcohol problems and cleaned up his lifestyle.
 He has subsequently been open about his problems with alcohol addiction and drug abuse during this period.

-In 1993 Dunnery returned to the UK and joined Led Zeppelin singer Robert Plant's live band, performing on several tracks on Plant's 1993 album Fate of Nations and on the accompanying world tour.
+In 1993, Dunnery returned to the UK and joined Led Zeppelin singer Robert Plant's live band, performing on several tracks on Plant's 1993 album Fate of Nations and on the accompanying world tour.
+Regarding this period, Dunnery has commented.
+"I have a good relationship with (Plant) because I think I’m as spunky and aggressive as he’d like to be...
+He likes the way I go at [the instrument], so we always get on well.
+In those two or three years we spent together I got to do things I could never have done otherwise.
+Staying in big hotels, playing massive stadiums and flying first class, I went to the top of the hill.
+At that time it was the biggest guitar job in the world and for a while it was mine.
+It made me feel complete...
+I didn't apply for that job, which made me realise that I’m not very effective at strategies.
+I see others making plans and going from A to B and it makes me think, "Wow!"
+In my life I tend to get blown around in the wind, I end up in the most fantastic places that nobody could even imagine.
+I didn't want the job with Robert, I wasn't after it and there were five thousand guys that were, but they called me up and that was it.
+When things come into your life, embrace them, and when they leave, let them go – simple."
+Dunnery has also credited his time with Plant as "(giving) me an education in the blues".

 Dunnery then released Fearless on Atlantic Records in 1994, promoting the album with his first solo tour of the UK.
 The Glasgow date of the tour was recorded for a live album, One Night in Sauchiehall Street, released in 1995.